Helping Children Organize Their Day

 My older two children are getting, well, a bit older.

-This school year, one of my intentional goals is to help them become more independent in ensuring their daily tasks are complete.
+Over the last couple of years, one of my intentional goals has been to help them become more independent in ensuring their daily tasks are complete.

-The tool I'm using to help do that is this Catholic planner for kids.
-(It's on sale BTW)
+The tool I'm using to help them do that is our Catholic Student Liturgical Planner for kids.
+(The 2025–2026 edition is now available for Pre-Order BTW).

-For each day, I plan on listing their individual daily school work and chores (I'll likely do this the evening before).
+For each day, I list for them individual daily school work and chores (I'll likely do this the evening before).
 For example:

 - Pray